yitongdeng/YarnBall/README.md

 ## Usage
 This repo contains both a sample CLI and a C++ interface.
 In most cases, it is the easiest to load a scene directly through a provided JSON.
-A sample JSON format can be found in [cable_work_pattern.json](KittenEngine/configs/cable_work_pattern.json) Curves can be provided with [.bcc](https://www.cemyuksel.com/cyCodeBase/soln/using_bcc_files.html) files or .poly formats.
+Sample JSON formats can be found in [cable_work_pattern.json](KittenEngine/configs/cable_work_pattern.json) and [letterS.json](KittenEngine/configs/letterS.json).
+Curves can be provided with [.bcc](https://www.cemyuksel.com/cyCodeBase/soln/using_bcc_files.html) or .poly files.
 See [reader.cpp](KittenEngine/YarnBall/io/reader.cpp) for how to load additional formats.

 ### CLI
 The CLI contains some basic functionality for simulating and exporting scenes.